 "Why not keep it for the children?" suggested Morticia.
 "We could get some sharks for it.
 They'd simply adore it."

 "Brilliant idea," praised Gomez, waving his cigar wildly.
-"We could even order some manta rays to go along with it.
+"We could even order some manta rays.
 Lovely combination."

 "What a charming idea, bubeleh," stroking Gomez's face.